 - Clean, Simple Backlit Screen

-- The simple console syncs with your tablet to display the ProForm United app.
+- The simple console syncs with your tablet to display your metrics in the iFit app on your device.
 The convenient display shelf is easy to see and reach while you’re on the City L6.

 - Open Dimensions: 29” Wide x 70.25” Deep x 44.5” Tall